urastogi885/beginner_tutorials/readme.md

 rosrun tf tf_echo world talk
 ```
 - The last command will keep publishing the transform of the *talk* frame with respect to the *world* frame.
+- Press *Ctrl+C* to stop running the command.
 - The output of each of the above commands is included in the *result* sub-directory.
-The list of files in the folder
+A list of files in the folder
 is given below in the *Documents* section.
-- Press *Ctrl+C* to stop running the command.

 ## Generate Rosbag File

-- You can either generate a new ROS bag file or play the previously generated one.
+- You can either generate a new ROS bag file or play the rosbag file included in the *result* directory.
 - To generate a new bag file, launch all the ros nodes.
 (You can skip this step if you just want to play the previously
 generated bag file)
 ```shell script